 Use case diagrams are a part of the Unified Modeling Language (UML), a standard notation for the modeling of real-world objects and systems.
 In the context of product management, they serve as a roadmap for the product's development, guiding the team through the various stages of the product's lifecycle.

-Product Use Case Diagram: An Overview
+Definition of Product Use Case Diagram

 A Product Use Case Diagram is a type of behavioral diagram defined by the UML that represents the functionality of a system using actors and use cases.
 In the context of product management, the 'system' is the product, the 'actors' are the users, and the 'use cases' are the different ways the product can be used.